 In this transformation the focus must be on developing technology that drives efficiency without compromising security and resilience.
 It needs to include full integration across the urban water systems while offering a user-friendly experience and easy accessibility.
 Based on advanced numerical modelling, providing tools for in depth analysis and understanding of how urban water systems are performing, is an important way forward.
 Combining this practice and embracing new technologies such as data visualisation, efficient screening methods and Cloud solutions where data is processed in real time, will provide better solutions for an integrated approach to both management and operations of urban water.

 Finding the solution in a world of constant evolving climate change and urbanisation

-Fully solving the complex management of urban water systems in a constantly changing world of climate changes and urbanisation requires perhaps more than an integrated approach to urban water management.
-It will most likely also require a holistic approach.
+Fully solving the complex management of urban water systems in a constantly changing world of climate change and urbanisation may require more than an integrated approach to urban water management.
+It will, most likely, also require a holistic approach.
 Up until now, water management in urban areas has, in many cases, focused on optimising and managing individual components rather than looking at the bigger picture.
-From the holistic perspective; innovation, resources, knowledge transfer, organisation and legal issues are as important as technology.
+From the holistic perspective, innovation, resources, knowledge transfer, organisation and legal issues are as important as technology.
 Nonetheless, by utilising technology to adopt a more integrated approach, it is possible to create significant value and take a step in the direction of ensuring a sustainable future with a more holistic approach to drive efficiency in urban water management.